n8n-io/n8n-docs/docs/doc2/table-extraction/manual-row-selection.md

 # Manual row selection

 It is possible for some documents to have text in rows that are not only written under one specific coloumn.
-It might be that it is written through multiple columns like in the example below:
+It might be that it is written over multiple columns like in the example below:

 ![](/_images/doc2/image-10-1024x606.png)